 Dotson starred for Lane United for two seasons before being selected 31st overall by Minnesota United FC in the 2019 MLS SuperDraft.
-He has become a fixture in the MNUFC midfield and scored 7 goals.
-He was called up by the USMNT U-23 squad for the 2020 CONCACAF Olympic qualifiers.
+He has become a fixture in the MNUFC midfield and scored 8 goals and dished out 6 assists.
+He was called up by the USMNT U-23 squad for the 2020 CONCACAF Olympic qualifiers and has made 7 appearances with the youth national side, scoring 2 goals.

 Amanda played in eight games over two years (2018/19) for Lane United, tallying two goals.
 The Tanzanian-born Canadian, who plied his trade in college at Oregon State, was named the 2020-21 MAC Hermann winner as the best collegiate soccer player.
-He then signed for Austrian Bundesliga side Austria Klagenfurt, for whom he has made nine appearances and scored one goal.
+He then signed for Austrian Bundesliga side Austria Klagenfurt, for whom he made ten appearances and scored one goal before returning to North America and signing for Vancouver Whitecaps 2 ahead of their 2023 MLS Next Pro season.

 Rose suited up for Lane United FC during the 2019 season.
 After graduating from Valparaiso in 2021, he signed with Portmore United of the Jamaica National Premier League.
-The midfielder tallied a goal and two assists in his seven appearances during his first season with the club.
-He was called up to the Jamaican National Team for the first time for a friendly against Peru in January 2022, coming on as a second-half substitute.
+The midfielder tallied two goals and four assists in 15 appearances across two seasons with the club.
+He was called up to the Jamaican National Team for the first time for a friendly against Peru in January 2022, coming on as a second-half substitute, and signed with Harbour View FC later that year.

 Having come from Villarreal CF’s academy in Spain to Clemson University, Ximo tended Lane United’s nets in 2017.
 He then moved back to Spain to play for Villarreal C before signing with AD Alcorcón and joining their reserves in the 4th Division.
 He made his 1st-team debut in Spain’s 2nd Division in 2019 and made 7 total appearances – 6 starts – between the posts, before signing with CD Numancia in August 2020.
-He made 23 appearances between the sticks for Numancia and in 2021 was then transferred to UD Logroñés, for whom he has made 5 appearances to date.
+He made 23 appearances between the sticks for Numancia and in 2021 was then transferred to UD Logroñés, for whom he made 5 appearances before retiring in 2022.

 The Italian graced the Lane United FC backline in 2019.
 He’d come up through the Unione Venezia academy before stints with Clodiense SSD and AC Este.
 Tiozzo played collegiately at Winthrop and the University of Portland before joining NISA club Oakland Roots in February 2020.
 He then signed with Serie D club US Andriese 1906 in September 2020.
 He has made 46 appearances and scored 2 goals in his time with the Italian club.